replaceitem/carpet-discarpet/docs/pages/setup.md

 }
 ```

-To add your bot to the game, copy and paste your Bot token from the Developer portal into the `"Your Bot Token"` field.
+To add your bot to the game, copy and paste your Bot token from the Developer portal into the `"bot_token"` field.

 The `"bot_id"` is an arbitrary name used to identify your bot in scarpet later.
 This doesn't need to be what you called it in the developer portal,
 it's just an arbitrary name.

-In the `intents` list, you can add additional intents for your bot.
+In the `"intents"` list, you can add additional intents for your bot.
 For more info, see the section about [intents](#intents).

 Now your config should look something like this: